ennolan/react-jenkins-cicd/README.md

 # DevOps Engineering: End-to-End CI/CD Pipeline for react applications to AWS CloudFront using Ansible, Jenkins, and Terraform

-In this post, I explain how to use the Jenkins open-source automation server to deploy AWS CloudFront, ACM for SSL Certification, S3 bucket for static web hosting, and Route53 for custom domain names with Terraform, creating a functioning CI/CD pipeline.
+In this post, I explain how to use the Jenkins open-source automation server to deploy to AWS CloudFront, ACM for SSL Certification, S3 bucket for static web hosting, Route53 for custom domain names with Terraform, and creating a functioning CI/CD pipeline.
 When properly implemented, the CI/CD pipeline is triggered by code changes pushed to your GitHub repo, automatically fed into a new Jenkins Job, then the output is deployed on AWS CloudFront and S3.

 ### Prerequisites:
 Before we get into the good stuff, first we need to make sure we have the required services on our local machine or dev server, which are: